em3ndez/tiny-web-server/README.md

 ### TinyWeb's Overridable Exception Methods

-In `TinyWeb`, exception handling is an important aspect of managing server and application errors.
+In TinyWeb, exception handling is an important aspect of managing server and application errors.
 The framework provides two overridable methods to handle exceptions: `serverException(e)` and `appHandlingException(Exception e)`.
 These methods allow you to customize how exceptions are logged or processed.

 #### serverException(e)

-The `serverException(e)` method is called when a `ServerException` occurs.
+The `serverException` method is called when a `ServerException` occurs.
 This typically involves issues related to the server's internal operations, such as network errors or configuration problems.
 By default, this method logs the exception message and stack trace to the standard error stream.
 You can override this method to implement custom logging or error handling strategies.